ucscode/user-synthetics/uss-modules/readme.md

-# How to Make Modules
+# How to Create a Modules

 - Create a new folder in the `uss-modules` directory